baladithyab/ai-on-eks/website/docs/infra/nvidia-dynamo.md

 **Default**: `false`
 **Example**: `true`

-Restricts the Dynamo operator to only monitor and manage resources in the `dynamo-cloud` namespace.
+Restricts the Dynamo operator to only monitor and manage resources in the `dynamo` namespace.
 By default, the operator runs with cluster-wide permissions and can manage DynamoGraphDeployments in any namespace.

 **When to Enable:**
 - Multi-tenant clusters where Dynamo should only manage resources in a specific namespace